 - Gambit Roulette: So get this: I was attacking a ship of Skrulls and Super Skrulls, then offered 'em my services, then got captured, tortured, cloned for Super Deadpool Skrulls, then convinced the scientist to let me train the Deadpool Skrulls so they can kill all the other Skrulls on the ship.
 Knowing that the Deadpool Skrulls were all doomed because they they don't have cancer, I could then steal the information.
 None of this was Nick Fury's plan, but damn it was fun.

-- Operation Annihilation has some other characters in the story being this.
+- Genre Savvy: Operation Annihilation has some other characters in the story being this.
 When I'm trying to provoke the Hulk into smashing me, he assumes somebody hired me to lure him into a trap, and still assumes that I have some trick going when I tell him nobody hired me.
 Some army guys that see me trying to get some children and their teacher to safety in a bus assume that I took them hostage, and later when they put their heads down and they can't see them, they assume I let them go and the I'm the only one in the bus and try to blow it up with me in it.

 - The Greatest Story Never Told: I've saved the world on quite a number of occasions, it's just that no one was there to see them.
-Really.
-Wait.
-Is it a tropes aversion or subversion if I keep trying to tell people about it?

 - Guns Akimbo: Aw yeah!
 Double the guns, double the fun.